NETVA program - Start in America

 History

-Initially offered in Boston, under the name New England Technology Venture Accelerator, the program has evolved over the years to adapt to the development of French deeptech and its needs, and has been extended to other North American ecosystems: first San Francisco in 2012, then Washington DC in 2013, Chicago and Houston in 2019, Los Angeles in 2020 and Atlanta in 2021, Miami in 2023.
+Initially offered in Boston, under the name New England Technology Venture Accelerator, the program has evolved over the years to adapt to the development of French deeptech and its needs, and has been extended to other North American ecosystems: first San Francisco in 2012, then Washington DC in 2013, Chicago and Houston in 2019, Los Angeles in 2020, Atlanta in 2021, Miami in 2023, and New York City in 2024.

 Number of startups by city between 2010 and 2023 in North America